 you can achieve the same thing with HTML markup by adding that same attribute in the HTML <div> tag like this:

 Basically, you add the attribute ‘style’ with an equality sign and then you have a series of key-value pairs separated by semicolons (there’s just one in this example).

 For an introduction to the fundamentals of HTML, this is a good, quick resource: HTML Introduction.

-For a more extended and more guided introduction, check out Learn HTML on Codecademy.
-The whole course is rated at 3 hours, but I would stick to just the first module ‘HTML Elements and Structure’ and (unless you’re interested) skip the module on tables, ‘HTML Tables’.
-In fact, you may find you’re ready to roll after the first lesson ‘Introduction to HTML’.
+For a more extended and more guided introduction, check out this lesson on Codecademy: Learn HTML: Elements and Structure.
+The course this is a part of (Introduction to HTML) is rated at 4 hours, so I would stick to just that first lesson, ‘HTML Elements and Structure’, and I would not proceed to ‘HTML Tables’.
+In fact, you may find you’re ready to roll after the first couple of items in the lesson.
 Generally speaking, I would do the minimum here that you feel you need to be comfortable that you understand the fundamentals, and press forward with the case.
 Codecademy also has a bunch of premium features which are probably quite good, but for this purpose I think you’ll be just fine with the free/basic version of the Learn HTML module.